vskvj3/alertMe_v2/README.md

 client application of Emergency Alert System developed as a part of KTU Mini Project (CSD 334).

-## Problem Statement
-> To develop an emergency alert system to send emergency alerts to nearby users, authorities and emergency contacts, along with real-time location and relevant medical information with an easy to access alert button.
+> Emergency alert application developed for android operating system to send emergency alerts to nearby users, authorities and emergency contacts, along with real-time location and relevant medical information with an easy to access and reliable alert button.

 ## Screenshots
 <p align="center">